 This will be achieved through the use of participatory methodologies that focus on understanding why and how some children and young people benefit from ICT use while others seem to be impacted negatively.
 Through sustained engagement with the digital generation as co-researchers, the project will include the use of innovative quantitative and qualitative methods and in- depth case studies.
 In the project the cross-disciplinary team of researchers will enhance cooperation between home, schools and the wider community to ensure safe and productive ways of using ICTs.

 The overall objectives of the project aim to contribute to the achievement of Sustainable Development Goals within good health and well-being, quality education, gender equality, decent work and economic growth, reduced inequalities, and sustainable cities and communities.

-The project is led by Professor Halla Bjørk Holmarsdottir at the Faculty of Education and International Studies, with participation from Norwegian Social Research – NOVA and the Faculty of Technology, Art and Design.
+The project is led by Professor Halla Bjørk Holmarsdottir at the Faculty of Education and International Studies, with participation from Norwegian Social Research – NOVA.

 The consortium consists of research institutions from seven European countries, as well as a European network of civil society associations representing the interests of families.

 Read more about DigiGen on the projects website (digigen.eu).

 - Panteion University of Social and Political Sciences (UPSPS), Greece

 - University of Leicester (UOL), United Kingdom

 - Austrian Institute of Family Studies, University of Vienna (AIF), Austria

 - University Babes-Bolyai (UBB), Romania